josephmisiti/josephmisiti.github.io/_posts/2015-02-01-my-django-mistakes-in-2014.markdown

 ### Use the django-debug-toolbar for debugging and optimizing your site

-Django-debug-toolbar is an amazing debugging tool.
-You can use it to track down performance problems in SQL queries, requests, templates, cache, etc. I am not a big advocate of premature optimization, but as soon as things still start to slow down, the django-debug-toolbar will help you identify the problems.
+`django-debug-toolbar` is an amazing debugging tool.
+You can use it to track down performance problems in SQL queries, requests, templates, cache, etc. I am not a big advocate of premature optimization, but as soon as things still start to slow down, the `django-debug-toolbar` will help you identify the problems.
 For more information on how to install this project, please read the following blog post.

 ### Use Django Custom User Model From Your First Commit